webtech-coding/geo-cities/README.md

  A simple web app for visualizing cities.
 The city's location is marked on the map, and detailed information about the selected city is displayed on the page.

- The site has been deployed at [Geo city App](https://cool-croissant-3dce44.netlify.app/)
+ The site has been deployed on [Geo city App](https://cool-croissant-3dce44.netlify.app/)

  ![Project Screenshot](public/screenshot.png)